xMavrik/onedrop-final/README.md

 I decided to use Scala Play architecure during the creation process.
 This has libraires like playWebService (playWS) and scalaCache (Caffeine) that allowed me to quickly implement API querying and caching features.

- This is the overall code flow
+This is the overall code flow:

   ![alt text](https://user-images.githubusercontent.com/26445751/142803412-3afbaa93-d128-44cb-bab5-b72a5ae41f5c.png)

-  Routes will begin at Homecontroller which will call for either city or zip code (or both), and begin to check the cache for each entry.
-Entries not in the cache are sent to the apiEventHandler where the WeatherAPI will finally be checked, the entry will be cached here too
+Routes will begin at Homecontroller which will call for city, zip code, or both, as well as begin to check the cache for each entry.
+Entries not in the cache are sent to the apiEventHandler where the WeatherAPI will finally be checked.
+The entry will also be cached there.

   if entry doesnt exist, it will be queried from the api and cached